jsjoeio/joeprevite.com/content/2020-06-16-hey-email-review/index.md

 - search all links shared (like on Telegram)

 I'll update this if those features or added or if more come to mind.

+### Want more?

+The founders recorded a [37-minute video](https://www.youtube.com/watch?v=UCeYTysLyGI) giving you a tour.
+It covers a lot more than what I did here, and you're hearing it from the team who built it.
+Check it out if you want to learn more!

 ### Worth it?